aws-samples/automatic-EBS-failed-snashot-recovery/README.md

 }
 ```

-Then, create an IAM role **recovery-createSnapshot-role** for tje service AWS Lambda, attaching the policy **recovery-createSnapshot-policy** to it.
+Then, create an IAM role **recovery-createSnapshot-role** for the service AWS Lambda, attaching the policy **recovery-createSnapshot-policy** to it.

 #### Step 2.
 Create a SNS Topic to delivery communiction when the maximum number of attempts is exhausted
 Create a topic with name **recovery-createSnapshot-sns-topic**, create the corresponding subscription and confirm it.